Man who died in Las Vegas police custody identified

 A man who died after being taken into Las Vegas police custody on Friday has been identified as David Baxter, 37, according to the Clark County coroner’s office.

-“He then began shedding his clothing,” she said.
-“Still being erratic, officers decided at this time to place him into handcuffs for the safety of all those who were present.”
+“As the handcuffs were removed and Mr. Baxter was laid back on the gurney, medical personnel began to observe that he was not breathing and they immediately began CPR,” Jones said.
+“Mr. Baxter was transported to Spring Valley Hospital where he was pronounced deceased at 1:29 p.m.”

-Officers then put Baxter on a gurney, and he stopped breathing.
-It was unclear at what time he was put into handcuffs.
-He was later pronounced dead at Spring Valley Hospital Medical Center.
+Jones identified the three officers involved in the incident as 47-year-old Brett Levasseur, 35-year-old Steve Saxton and 39-year-old Ryan Thacker.
+He said the incident is still under investigation, but the department does not believe the officers’ actions played a part in Baxter’s death.

 The coroner’s office could not identify a hometown for Baxter on Monday morning.
-A cause and manner of death for the man are pending.
+A cause and manner of death for the man are pending, and Jones said Monday that the toxicology report could take weeks.

 Contact Glenn Puit at gpuit@reviewjournal.com or 702-383-0390.
 Follow @GlennatRJ on Twitter.